LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Discussion

 Since the datasets are built by selecting atomic commits and artificially tangling them, some standard atomic commits may exhibit high similarity in content or logic.
 This can cause \textit{ColaUntangle} to misclassify them at a \textbf{coarse grouping granularity}.
 Specifically, we observed two common sub-types: \textit{similar change} (11 cases) and \textit{mergeable logic} (5 cases). \textit{Similar change} refers to cases where two atomic commits contain highly similar modifications.
 As shown in Figure~\ref{fig:error_case_coarse}A, both commits modify different files with nearly identical changes to the return value of \texttt{GetHashCode}, leading \textit{ColaUntangle} to group them as one concern. \textit{Mergeable logic} occurs when changes in two atomic commits are tightly related.
 As shown in Figure~\ref{fig:error_case_coarse}B, one commit removes a registration statement, and the other re-adds it within an \texttt{if} block at the same location (line 47). \textit{ColaUntangle} interpreted them as a single concern introducing conditional registration.

 Overall, our approach occasionally untangles commits at an unexpected granularity, revealing challenges in both concern boundary modeling and dataset construction.
 In future work, we plan to improve concern modeling with human-in-the-loop interaction and develop more reliable methods for building commit untangling datasets to support this line of research.
+Additionally, we plan to investigate the incorporation of commit messages as supplementary semantic context for post-hoc untangling scenarios, where commit messages are already available and could provide valuable cues about developer intent.